 Urgent information for visa applicants regarding novel coronavirus:

-As of November 16, 2020, the United States Embassy in Senegal is resuming certain routine immigrant and nonimmigrant visa services, to include: F1, M1, and J1 visa classes not subject to Presidential Proclamation 10052, E, I, O, P , K1 fiancé, certain immigrant visa classes not subject to Presidential Proclamation 10014, and I-131A Lawful Permanent Resident Boarding Foils for lost/stolen/mutilated cards.
-Interviews for all other visa categories, including B1/B2, remain suspended.
+As of February 25, 2021, the United States Embassy in Senegal is providing immigrant visa services for all categories of immigrant visas as well as certain nonimmigrant visas, including F1, M1, and J1 visa classes not subject to Presidential Proclamation 10052, and E, I, O, P , and K1 fiancé visas.
+Interviews for all other nonimmigrant visa categories, including B1/B2, remain suspended.
 The U.S. Embassy in Senegal will continue to provide emergency and mission-critical visa service for urgent humanitarian, medical, and business travel.

 U.S. visa holders should be aware of potential restrictions for travelers who transit the Schengen area (including France, Spain, and Portugal) within 14 days prior to their arrival in the United States.
 These restrictions do not apply to when travelling directly from Senegal or through other common transit points outside of the Schengen area.
 These restrictions also do not apply to U.S. citizens or green card holders, or diplomatic or official travelers.
 Please refer to the Department of Homeland Security for all of the latest travel restrictions that may affect you.